1920 in Germany: Political situation at the beginning of the year

 From the time of the revolution until the end of 1919, the Liberal and Radical parties in combination with the so-called Majority Social Democratic Party had held power continuously, and were confirmed in their position by the general election held in January 1919.
 The results were similar to those for the old Reichstag in the time of the Empire.

 In March, following months of instability, the president asked Hermann Müller, who had previously held the office of minister for foreign affairs, to form an administration.
-Within forty-eight hours it was announced that Müller had succeeded in forming a cabinet, which included (as did the previous administration) members of all the three moderate parties, the Clericals, the Democrats, and the Majority Social Democrats.
+Within forty-eight hours it was announced that Müller had succeeded in forming a cabinet, which included (as did the previous administration) members of all the three moderate parties, the Catholic Centre Party, the Democrats, and the Majority Social Democrats.
 The new cabinet was composed as follows: